 About a year back I had somewhat of an existential crisis – ok maybe that is being a bit too dramatic, but truth be told I was at a point where I found myself asking all of life’s hard questions – about myself, my beliefs, my truths.
 Shortly after, I read Man’s Search for Meaning by Viktor Frankl and life as I knew it changed forever.

-This soon became the only way I knew how to live my life – to be led by decisions that were made for me by someone or by myself based on someone.
-And in a perfect world, I would’ve always been that person who wanted those things for myself.
+This soon became the only way I knew how to live my life – to be led by decisions that were made for me by someone, or by myself based on someone else.
+And in a perfect world, I would’ve always been that person who wanted all those things for myself.

-But of course, Life had other plans – it couldn’t let me live someone else’s, after all we all only get 1, and I had to live mine.
+But of course, Life had other plans – it couldn’t let me live someone else’s, after all we all only get one, and I had to live mine.

 If I were a simple girl,